Judicial appointments in Canada: Application

 Lawyers who meet the legal and constitutional requirements can apply, as well as existing provincial or territorial court judges.
 These candidates must complete a comprehensive Personal History Form, which is submitted to the appropriate advisory committee.
 In its assessment of each candidate, the committee reviews the PHF and consults references and other persons both in and outside the legal realm.
 Some committees interview the candidate.

-Superior and federal courts
+Provincial Superior and federal courts

 Judicial Appointment Committees

 A committee of eight persons vets candidates in each region across Canada.
 Each candidate is assessed as being "recommended" or "not recommended."
 A third designation, "highly recommended" was eliminated in 2007, which critics say enhanced the government's ability to make patronage appointments.
 The federal government said the system emphasizes merit, and the large pool allows the government "to address the particular needs of the court in question."
+As of 2007, each committee has four members.
+In 2016, the federal government introduced a revised appointments process that restored the “highly recommended” category.

 Minister of Justice

 A list of all candidates reviewed by the committee, together with the above categorization and reasons, or "comments" in the case of judge candidates, is forwarded by the committee to the federal Minister of Justice.

 The Minister draws an appointment from the list of names received from the committees, and recommends that individual to the federal cabinet.
 Where the appointment is that of a Chief Justice or a Puisne Justice, the recommendation to cabinet is made by the Prime Minister of Canada.

 "Elevation," or the appointment of a superior court judge already in office to another superior court (usually an appellate court), is not subject to the above application and assessment procedures.
 These appointments are effected through a recommendation to cabinet by the Minister of Justice (or Prime Minister) following consultations undertaken by the Minister.

 In November 2005, a subcommittee of the Canadian parliament expressed the need for change and for more transparency in this appointment process.
 The subcommittee proposed that the Minister consult the Chief Justice of the court involved on the needs of the court prior to an appointment, that specific court vacancies and their requirements be advertised and that, subject to further study, advisory committees develop a short list of interviewed candidates for each vacancy.